Last Updated: Jan 10, 2019 | Download my Leaky Gut Recovery Guide

 When trying to repair your leaky gut, attention to detail matters.
 That’s why even the more trivial ideas are worth trying out.

 - Eat 4-5 small meals a day, as opposed to 3 big ones.
-For me this often looks like breakfast shake/juice, snack (nuts), small lunch (eg smoked salmon, avocado and rocket salad), afternoon snack (eg leftovers from dinner last night) and dinner (eg 100g shredded chicken, garlic broccoli and sweet potato).
+A day of eating would then look something like: green hulk shake (recipe above), snack (handful of gut-friendly nuts, like macadamias), small lunch (eg smoked salmon, avocado and rocket salad, with extra virgin olive oil and lemon juice), afternoon snack (eg small portion of leftovers from dinner last night) and dinner (eg 4oz/120g shredded chicken, garlic broccoli and 1 small sweet potato).

 - Combine food groups smartly.
-This is pretty easy when you’re eating a leaky gut diet.
-Ie grains and legumes are out, and so is fruit pretty much.
-But just in case you are eating fruits, make sure they are eaten alone.
-This ensures foods digest properly and don’t end up stuck there to ferment, and subsequently feed yeast and fungus in your digestive tract.
+This is pretty easy when you’re eating a leaky gut diet. i.e. the foods that are hard to combine (namely grains and legumes, as well as fruit) are pretty much out.
+But just in case you are eating fruits (eg low sugar fruits like blueberries), make sure they are eaten by themselves, and thus away from other meals.
+This ensures foods digest properly and don’t end up ‘stuck’ (slowed down in transit) and sit in your gut fermenting – and then subsequently feeding the yeast and fungus in your digestive tract.

 29) Avoid eating any foods that are processed or filled with preservatives or flavoring

 I think we all know that saying goodbye to foods high in refined flours and sugars, low in nutrients and filled with chemicals, will help our gut health improve.